| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 (TYPE_OF_SERVICE=oracle11_database)))

-a file specifies the name of the destination service.
+The connection data section of the tnsnames.ora file specifies the name of the destination service.
 The following parameters are available:

 Purpose

-To define the service to which to connect, such as SERVICE_NAME
+To define the service to which to connect, such as SERVICE_NAME.

-Put this parameter under the DESCRIPTION
+Put this parameter under the DESCRIPTION parameter.

 Usage Notes

-permits the following additional parameters:
+CONNECT_DATA permits the following additional parameters:

 Example